 Attendees of York’s New Year’s Eve celebration are sure to have a blast bringing in 2015.
 Enjoy a children’s countdown from 6 p.m. until 8 p.m., with complimentary hats and noisemakers, perfect for youngsters.
 Join the crowd in smelling roses all the way until midnight as a white rose descends from the sky in Continental Square, symbolic of the War of Roses between Lancaster and York.

-Ball of Recycled Materials - Pittsburgh and its Countryside
+First 2015 Night - Pittsburgh and its Countryside

-Join the city of Pittsburgh in ushering in the New Year with their “Future of Pittsburgh” ball raise minutes before midnight, followed by a spectacular fireworks show.
+Join the city of Pittsburgh in ushering in the New Year with their ball raise minutes before midnight, followed by a spectacular fireworks show.
 The “Future of Pittsburgh” ball is a 1,000-pound illuminated orb made entirely of recycled materials, symbolizing Pittsburgh’s continuous efforts to be a “green” city.
 A kickoff celebration for the New Year’s festivities begins at 6 p.m., followed by the Highmark First Night Parade at 8 p.m. and accompanied by ongoing comedic, musical and theatre performances throughout the evening.

-Indy Car - Dutch Country Roads
+Button - Dutch Country Roads

 Crayola Crayon - Lehigh Valley